syncfusion-content/javascript-docs/js/api/ejRTE.md

-This API is used to set the default dimensions for image and video.
+This API is used to set the default dimensions for the image and video.
 When this property is set to true, the image and video dialog displays the dimension option.

 Default Value: